sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 ### Step 1

 Brainstorm some cultural "touchstones".
-Ask everyone to call out titles of books, movies, comics, TV shows that they get inspired by, and write them all down, no matter how silly.
+Ask everyone to call out titles of books, movies, games, comics, and TV shows that feel inspiring, and write them all down, no matter how silly.
 Everyone at the table can add as many titles as they want.

 ### Step 2